Natural Area Guardians

 Clarence and Marie Medley Conservation Scholarship

-The Henry County Natural Area Guardians will offer one (1) $500 scholarship to a college student presently in their sophomore or junior year at an institution.
+The Henry County Natural Area Guardians will offer one (1) $500 scholarship to a college student presently in their sophomore or junior year at an institution also High School seniors can apply.
 Student should be pursuing a career in the area of conservation and/or the environment.
 Download and print the Clarence & Marie Medley Conservation Scholarship application.
 Applications are due in May.

 Front L to R: JoAnn Gernant, Luanne Urban, Earle Isibue (scholarship recipient), Stan Urban, Dorothy Brown, Carolyn Keller, Nancy Hulting